 But you can also set custom variables or create your own microsite so as to obtain more information from the customer.
 However, we recommend that you contact your IT specialist.
 Then proceed as above for preset variables, only enter a new parameter code in the name of the variable.

-Note: The variables '001_ref_url' (refferal) and 'oo1_widget' (the name of the package for which the client is calling) are not specified in the list of variables but are included separately in the columns “Client ID” and “Package”.
+Note: The variables '001_ref_url' (refferal) and 'oo1_widget' (the name of the widget for which the client is calling) are not specified in the list of variables but are included separately in the columns “Client ID” and “Widget”.

 In the case of an Invitation, it is possible to set whether a dialog is necessary to enter the phone number for the invitation.
 It is possible to set the required phone entry, optional, or not display it, or to block the same phone number to call the operator back for a certain time.

 However, if the operator is busy, you can set up offline callback, i.e., a time when the client can still call to get in the queue and wait until the operator is back online.

 Offline CallBack A session at the defined time will remain in the queue even after the client leaves the session (closes the browser window, ends the session).
 For example, if the operator was busy with another call at the time of the client’s call, the client can call back.
 This can limit the time in which abandoned sessions are maintained.

 Note: A session outside of the defined time is automatically ended after 30 seconds.

 Preview of a waiting visitor Operators can preview basic information about the customer in the queue before accepting to chat or conversation.
 Typically, information is displayed about the type of device, browser, and country from which the visitor entered the site.

 Conversation transcript At the end of each session, the customer has the opportunity to send the transcript of the chat to an email.
 This field can be checked either by him/herself or by the operator.
 On behalf of the addressee’s answer the operator can choose the universal email of your company.